strapi/documentation/docs/user-docs/latest/media-library/introduction-to-media-library.md

 - upload a new asset (1) (see [adding assets](/user-docs/latest/media-library/adding-assets.md)),
 - create a new folder (2) (see [organizing assets with folders](/user-docs/latest/media-library/organizing-assets-with-folders.md)),
 - [sort the assets](#sorting-assets) and folders (3) or [set filters](#filtering-assets) (4) to find assets more easily,
-- make a textual search (5) to find a specific asset or folder.
+- make a textual search (5) to find a specific asset or folderi
-- if folders were created, view, navigate through, and manage [folders](/user-docs/latest/media-library/organizing-assets-with-folders.md) (6)
+- if folders were created, view, navigate through, and manage [folders](/user-docs/latest/media-library/organizing-assets-with-folders.md) (6),
-- view the list of available assets (7)
+- view the list of available assets (7),
-- select how many assets to display per page (8) and browse other pages of assets (9)
+- select how many assets to display per page (8) and browse other pages of assets (9).

 <!-- TODO: use in details block or re-move to intro -->
 ::: details Supported file types for Media Library assets